This post was originally about Club Afrique, one of the best rhumba clubs in Nairobi. Unfortunately, Club Afrique has since closed.

-- Club Dolce on Koinange Street, one of my favorite nightclubs in Nairobi, which also has a rhumba night featuring a live band on Thursdays from 8 p.m. to dawn.
+- Dolce Club Nairobi on Koinange Street, one of my favorite nightclubs in Nairobi, which also has a rhumba night featuring a live band on Thursdays from 8 p.m. to dawn.
 On weekend nights, the selection at Dolce also usually includes a good selection of rhumba and other African music.

-- Club Vibro in Nairobi West always plays rhumba, sometimes featuring a live band at others a DJ
+- Club Vibro in Nairobi West always plays rhumba, sometimes featuring a live band and at other times a DJ.

 - Dream Village Club in South B has live rhumba bands on most days of the week including Wednesdays, Fridays, Saturdays, and Sundays (cover charge: Ksh.
 300)